Close Alert Banner

 Not every option is right for every person.
 Prior to arriving at the hospital, we encourage you to speak with your healthcare practitioner about what pain relief options are available to you, and what suits your desired birth experience.
 It is possible that some options will not be available to you based on your personal health situation.
 Plus, what works for one person may not be the right option for you.

-The Family Birthing Centre provides excellent care to families with newborns and children.
-We work in partnership with families and care for them in a supportive manner.
+The Family Birthing Centre provides supportive care to families with newborns and children.
 To help us serve you better, please see the lists below:

 For Mom, please bring:

-• Feminine pads with maximum absorbency for heavy flow
+• Feminine pads or disposable briefs with maximum absorbency for heavy flow

 • Personal care products